 The Secret Garden is a classic novel which follows the story of Mary Lennox, an ornban who moves into her unale's mansion.
-With the help of an enthusiastic er sees Mary's en which she is imagine.
-The climbing roses knew they were und was covered with grass of a wintry brown and out of it grew clumps of bushes which were surely rosebushes if they were alive.
+With the help of an enthusiastic imagine.
+The climbing roses knew they were und was covered en which she is er sees Mary's with grass of a wintry brown and out of it grew clumps of bushes which were surely rosebushes if they were alive.
 There were numbers of standard roses which had so spread their branches that they were like little trees.
 There were other trees in the garden, and one loveliest was that clin each other or at a farmade lovely bridges